-The Labor Occupational Accident Insurance and Protection Act was promulgated on April 30, 2021, coming into effect on May 1, 2022.
-When the new law comes into force insurance coverage for all legal foreign workers in Taiwan, including family-based live-in workers and industry workers will become mandatory.
+The Labor Occupational Accident Insurance and Protection Act came into effect on May 1, 2022.
+Insurance coverage for all legal foreign workers in Taiwan, including family-based live-in workers and industry workers will become mandatory.
 Employers should take out Occupational Accident Insurance on behalf of the foreign workers they employ, so they receive the protection of related insurance benefits, allowances and subsidies.